Manage salt use

 - Reduce the risk of slipping and falling by dressing for the weather and wearing boots with good treads.
-Consider adding ice grippers to shoes and boots for extra grip in icy weather.
+Consider adding ice grippers to shoes and boots for extra grip.

 - Drivers need to give cyclists extra space in snowy weather conditions.

-- Remember to plan ahead and give yourself more time to get to your destinations.
+- Plan and give yourself more time to get to your destinations.

 The following programs are available for those responsible for winter maintenance on private properties including commercial and industrial properties

-- Smart About Salt Program (not-for-profit organization) which offers training to improve winter salting practices on facilities and recognizes industry leaders through certification
+- Smart About Salt Program offers training to improve winter salting practices on facilities and recognizes industry leaders through certification.

 - Salt Application Verified Equipment (SAVE) Program provides contractors services to ensure that their salt spreading equipment is calibrated properly to avoid over-spreading.